itacentury/CenturyPackageBO1/README.md

 Toggle OP streaks

-    Toggle whether OP / anoying killstreaks will be disabled or not.
-Killstreaks that will be affected by that toggle are: Attack Helicopter, Chopper Gunner, Dogs, Gunship
+    Toggle whether OP / annoying killstreaks will be disabled or not.
+Killstreaks that will be affected by that toggle are: Attack Helicopter, Chopper Gunner, Dogs, Gunship.